 The immigrant investor must have primary responsibility, under the loan documents, for repaying the debt used to satisfy his or her minimum required investment amount.
+[10]

-The immigrant investor must also demonstrate that his or her own collateral secures the debt, and that the value of the collateral is sufficient to secure the amount of debt that satisfies the immigrant investor's minimum required investment amount.
-A loan secured by the immigrant investor's assets qualifies as capital only up to the fair market value of the immigrant investor's pledged assets.
+The immigrant investor must also demonstrate that his or her own collateral secures the indebtedness, and that the value of the collateral is sufficient to secure the amount of indebtedness that satisfies the immigrant investor's minimum required investment amount.
+Any indebtedness secured by the immigrant investor's assets qualifies as capital only up to the fair market value of the immigrant investor's pledged assets.